BenjaminShinar/Books-Resources/README.md

 port: { { values.service.port } }
 ```

-the command that we run is, helm will inject the parametes from the chart and send them into a **Tiller** component on the kubernetes side.
+the command that we run is, helm will inject the parameters from the chart and send them into a **Tiller** component on the kubernetes side.

 ```sh
 helm install <myApp>